Labour User Guidance for Basic Public Register Checks and Formal 'Active Check'

 The active check

 The active check process goes further than the basic public register check.
 The active check will produce a record of the record checked, and who has made the check.
-Once a labour user has registered an active check in a specific labour provider the GLA will update the labour user if the status of the labour provider changes.
+Once a labour user has registered an active check in a specific labour provider the GLAA will update the labour user if the status of the labour provider changes.

 You should be aware that the labour provider will be notified when an active check has been made against their licence record.
 This has been implemented to ensure transparency for all parties during the active check process.